-05: My child has special dietary restrictions.
+Q5: My child has special dietary restrictions.
 Can you accommodate those?

 A5: Yes!
 Usually, we can.
 If your child has special dietary needs, please contact the director, who will connect you to our head chef, Pat.
-She is amazing and will work with our assistant chefs, Eduardo and Cathy to make sure that we do our best to meet your child's dietary needs.
+She is amazing and will work with our assistant chefs, Randy and Cathy to make sure that we do our best to meet your child's dietary needs.
 Usually we try to come close to the meal that is being served to the whole camp, modified to meet your camper's needs.
 If we can't come close, we find out what is a reasonable substitution that your child would like to eat instead.
-If your child has VERY specific dietary needs and you would like to package specific meals to serve your child, we can store them in our refrigerator and warm them up to serve your child.